ryanenoch/WHS/README.md

 ## How to Use
 On opening the web app, a page will appear showing three input forms.

+Note: The instructions below feature screenshots of the web app on an Android device using Brave Browser.
+The web app might look different depending on the type of device and web browser

 1. Tap/Click the first input form

 ![Screenshot_20230111-204735](https://user-images.githubusercontent.com/105472843/211965758-3c85c5f0-b79a-462e-902e-f3fe1bddde33.png)